-The Company incurs a portion of its expenses in currencies other than the euro, particularly in the context of its American subsidiary Valerio Therapeutics Inc. (formerly Onxeo US).
-In the future, the Company may need to expand its research and development activities internationally, including its clinical trials with, VIO-01-101, investigating the safety, PK/PD and preliminary signs of efficacy of VIO-01 in solid tumors,, which could increase its exposure to foreign exchange risk.
+The Company incurred a portion of its expenses in currencies other than the euro, particularly in the context of its American subsidiary Valerio Therapeutics Inc. (formerly Onxeo US).
+However, the Company will cease its clinical oncology activities and close its US office in Lexington, MA in 2025.

-In addition, the Company's asset development strategy is based on the signature of license agreements generally involving upfront and milestone payments as well as royalties on sales and it is possible that these agreements will be concluded in the future with partners outside the Euro zone.
+In addition, the Company's asset development strategy is based on the signature of license agreements generally involving upfront and milestone payments as well as royalties on sales and it is possible that these agreements will be concluded with partners outside the Euro zone.